 Retailer electronic device 610 is typically a handheld or stationary piece of hardware that is traditionally used by retailers to identify items by scanning a barcode.
-The retailer capturing device may be a mobile device, the retailer's POS system or any other device that may be used to capture a barcode or QR code or to capture the underlying string within the OR code.
+The retailer 20 capturing device may be a mobile device, the retailer's POS system or any other device that may be used to capture a barcode or QR code or to capture the underlying string within the QR code.

-The purpose of the retailer scanning device is to verify a preferred embodiment, this real world interaction involves using the retailer's scanning device to read the QR code displayed in-app on the consumer's mobile device.
+The purpose of the retailer scanning device is to verify a 25 consumer's purchase through a real world interaction.
+In the preferred embodiment, this real world interaction involves using the retailer's scanning device to read the QR code displayed in-app on the consumer's mobile device.

-In the preferred embodiment, the retailer electronic device 610 is a mobile retailer electronic device with a retailer verification app which provides the device the functionality described herein.
-One example of such a device is a retailer owned iPod Touch augmented with custom hardware, such as a Honeywell Captuvo SL-22 sled, that attaches to the phone and provides a 1d-2d imager to augment the camera feed for faster capture and processing of optical images.
+In the preferred embodiment, the retailer electronic device 30 610 is a mobile retailer electronic device with a retailer verification app which provides the device the functionality described herein.
+One example of such a device is a retailer owned iPod Touch augmented with custom hardware, such as a Honeywell Captuvo SL-22 sled, that attaches to the 35 phone and provides a 1d-2d imager to augment the camera feed for faster capture and processing of optical images.